-Table 3 De-rating figures for analogue TV
+Table 4 De-rating figures for numbers of equal power multiplexes

-Analogue TV was particularly susceptible to annoying patterning on pictures arising from intermodulation, and this level of de-rating ensured that intermodulation remained sufficiently low that no patterning was visible.
+Analogue TV was particularly susceptible to annoying patterning on pictures arising from intermodulation, and this level of de rating ensured that intermodulation remained sufficiently low that no patterning was visible.
 Operating analogue carriers above this level would risk visible patterning appearing on pictures.